Knee Pain Treatment (GAE)

 Osteoarthritis of the knee happens when cartilage in your knee joint breaks down.
 When this happens, the bones in your knee joint rub together, causing friction that makes your knees hurt, become stiff or swell.

 Osteoarthritis in the knee can be treated with GAE, or Genicular Artery Embolization.
-GAE is an outpatient procedure designed to provide substantial relief from knee pain without resorting to surgery.
+GAE is an outpatient procedure designed to provide substantial relief from arthritic knee pain without resorting to surgery.
 By targeting inflammation directly, GAE effectively reduces pain and enhances knee function.
 This innovative approach offers patients the opportunity to experience relief without enduring surgical intervention, lengthy recovery periods, or hospital stays.

 what is GAE